OlapOffice/Tariff-Impact/README.md

 We welcome contributions to the Rebate Impact Power BI project!
 If you have any improvements, suggestions, or bug fixes, please submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
-This project is licensed under the MIT License - see the * LICENSE * file for details.
+This project is licensed under the MIT License - see the * LICENSE * file in the root directory for details.

 ## Contact
 For any questions or support, please contact Howard Taylor, Director of Business Intelligence @ Olap Office, Inc. Email: Howard.Taylor@OlapOffice.com